IV1T3/django-middleware-fileuploadvalidation/README.md

 ```

 ### ClamAV virus scanning
-This package also utilizes the ClamAV anti-virus engine.
+DMF also utilizes the ClamAV anti-virus engine.
 If you would like to enable ClamAV through DMF, follow our ClamAV installation instructions: [ClamAV Install Guide](_CLAMAV_INSTALL_GUIDE.md)

 ## Django settings
-DMF can also be customized by modifying the Django project's settings.py file.
+DMF can be customized by modifying the Django project's settings.py file.
 Different upload restrictions can be applied on a path basis.

 This example assumes that an apps urls.py includes the following paths.
 ```python